 In 2018/19 89% of UK employees suffered from ‘excessive’ stress at work.
 Yes, stress usually comes with any job but feeling over-stressed to the point where employees are unable to sleep, eat and think about anything else can be very unhealthy.
 Especially during the current climate, employees could already be tackling personal issues at home causing work-related stress to feel worse.

-Provide a work / life balance
+Encourage a healthy work / life balance

 COVID-19 has given some employers no choice but to run their business from the homes of their employees, giving them the chance to test its success.
 Over the course of lockdown, experts in the business world have suggested that the future of work will change forever, and for the better.